 This can include a heavy fine and/or imprisonment which may be up to 25 years.

 What about “Legal Highs”?

 In recent years, many ‘new’ drugs have arrived on the market.
-These are often advertised as ‘legal highs’, even though in many cases they are not legal.
+These are often advertised as ‘legal highs’ , despite the fact that in many cases they are not legal.
 These substances are also marketed as ‘synthetic drugs’, ‘party pills’, ‘research chemicals’, or ‘plant food’, and are often used as substitutes for other illegal drugs.
-They are sometimes sold in stores or online and marketed as ‘legal’ and ‘safe’, however many contain ingredients that are actually illegal and potentially very dangerous.
+They are sold as ‘legal’ and ‘safe’, however, many contain ingredients that are illegal and potentially very dangerous.

-Most of these substances are illegal, or are quickly made illegal, because of health risks.
+Most of these new drugs are illegal, or are quickly made illegal, because of health risks.

 This section outlines the law for drug-related offences in Australia.
 This information is a general summary and should not be taken as comprehensive legal advice.
 If you have been charged with a drug offence you should contact a criminal lawyer for assistance.